Mehdi Pirjahan

 Mahdi Pirjahan (مهدی پیرجهان; born 23 September 1999 in Tabriz) is an Iranian athlete specialising in the 400 metres hurdles.
 He represented his country at the 2019 World Championships narrowly missing the semifinals.

-His personal best in the event is 49.33 seconds set in Lucknow in 2019.
-This is the current national record.
+His personal best in the event is 49.33 seconds set in Lucknow, India, in 2019, which is the current Iranian national record.
+He repeated the same record in 2021 Summer World University Games held on 3 August 2023 in Chengdu, China.

 Tokyo 2020 Summer Olympic Games

 Pirjahan became the fourth Iranian athlete to win a quota place in Tokyo 2020 Olympics.
 He was supposed to participate at the Men's 400m hurdles but has tested positive for the coronavirus.